 Your equipment choice should always depend on the location you plan to visit, as well as the fish you plan to catch.

 The first decision you have to make is whether your next expedition will be to saltwater or freshwater environment.
 Although you will mostly bring the same items, their features and quality may vary depending on your goal.
-Here is an outlook of how the equipment compares depending on where you will fish.

 The crucial thing to consider is that you will need a more durable rod for saltwater fishing.
 The primary reason for that is the fact that salt can damage cheap materials quickly, which will limit the longevity of your rod.

 If you plan to fish in the sea or ocean, you want a rod made of components that are resistant to corrosion.
 Salt has corrosive properties, which means you need to choose corrosion-resistant materials.
 Those can be both graphite or fiberglass as long as they have adequate quality.

 The general rule is that saltwater rods are heavier than freshwater ones.
 That makes sense because the chances are you will deal with big and heavy fish in a saltwater environment more frequently.